 Christopherson, R. W., 2017.
-Geosystems, An Introduction to Physical Geography, 10th Edition, Pearson.
+Pearson eText for Geosystems, An Introduction to Physical Geography, 10th Edition, Pearson.
+Students can either purchase an access card from the bookstore (ISBN: 9780134890616) or purchase online (ISBN: 9780134857213).

 Grade:

 Lecture and attendance 70% obtained from three exams.
 To encourage student participation, a student will obtain one point if he/she answers one question correctly in class.
 One point is equal to 0.1 actual extra points that will be added to the student's final overall grade.
 A roll sheet will be circulated during each class.
 To help students prepare for the tests, a review sheet will be distributed after each chapter, and a review session will be given before each test.
 The final exam will not be comprehensive.
 All exams will be in-class, closed book and multiple-choice, True/False, or fill in the blank.
 All students must take the final exam.
 Lab counts 30% according to your lab instructor's policy.
 All grades for the course will be final.
 No assignments or work will be considered after the final grade has been recorded.